The impact of online programming on cancer patients

 Abstract

-In this study, a qualitative design was used to examine how online cancer support programming has impacted cancer patients, specifically, the effects on their physical, mental, emotional, and spiritual well-being.
+This preliminary and qualitative study examined how online cancer support programming has impacted cancer patients–specifically, the effects on their physical, mental, emotional, and spiritual well-being.
 We also investigated how cancer support programming could be improved from the perspectives of the participants.
-Due to the recent COVID-19 pandemic, many organizations had to shift to an online-based approach to allow for continued access for their members.
-The sudden shift of moving into online programming caused a significant learning curve for organization staff, volunteers, and members.
-In this research we asked members how they benefited from online programming and to indicate which aspects of programming they would like to see continued post-pandemic.
-This study was conducted entirely online using thematic analysis to analyze responses.
-To facilitate this study, we recruited six participants from a cancer support organization.
-Once participants were recruited, they received an informed consent form, interview questions, and a consent to use data form through google forms.
-Participants did not have access to the interview questions until they consented to participate in the study.
+Due to the recent COVID-19 pandemic, many organizations have shifted to online-based approaches to allow for continued access.
+The sudden shift to online programming caused a significant learning curve for organization staff, volunteers, and members.
+This study was conducted entirely online and results were analyzed qualitatively.
+To facilitate this study, we recruited six participants from a Canadian cancer support organization.
+All six participants were between the ages of 60 and 70, a common age of members at this specific cancer support agency.
+Once participants were recruited, they received an informed consent form, interview questions, and a form requesting their consent to use their data through Google forms.
 The interview consisted of 10 questions and took approximately 30 to 45 minutes to complete.
-At the end of the study, participants received a consent to use data form.
-Through our thematic analysis, we found five themes that reflected our participants’ experiences with online programming: social connection, positive emotions, growth and gains, challenges and difficulties, and easy accessibility.
-Our findings showed more positive than negative outcomes through online programming, however, there were still challenges.
+Through thematic analysis, we found five themes that reflected our participants’ experiences with online programming: social connection, positive emotions, growth and gains, challenges and difficulties, and easy accessibility.
+Our findings showed more positive than negative outcomes of online programming; however, there were still challenges, such as participants losing the strong in-person connections they once experienced.
+This study is especially significant as the world moves forward through the global pandemic and in-person supports are being interrupted.
+Many cancer patients currently rely on in-person support and, therefore, research aimed towards studying the best alternatives when in-person programming is simply not possible has become a priority issue.

 Published